ivonunes/plumekit/docs/client/index.md

   `Plume` global, so any transport can drive the page without Plume knowing the transport.

-Plume defines and drives the DOM only. `visit`, frames, and forms just `fetch` a URL and apply whatever comes back; `apply` takes an envelope from *any* source.
+Plume defines and drives the DOM only. `visit`, frames and forms just `fetch` a URL and apply whatever comes back; `apply` takes an envelope from *any* source.
 How a request reaches a server, and what server answers, is not Plume's concern.